 That way, the compressor will work off any debris or dirt that’s built up during the colder months and prepare itself for frequent use once warmer weather arrives.

 To cool down the air inside your vehicle, you need to be equipped with plenty of refrigerant.
-However, if the refrigerant is leaking, you’ll likely experience rising temperatures inside your automobile.
+However, if the refrigerant is leaking, you’ll likely have your AC system blowing hot air.

 Unlike other fluids under the hood, your air conditioning system’s refrigerant is secured by seals that keep it from escaping.
 So, if your refrigerant levels are low, it’s likely due to a leak somewhere within the hose units or other connections.